To Argue, Argument, Argumentation, Argumentative:

-— To argue1: “to put forth reasons for or against; debate”
+— To argue1: “to give reasons for or against; to debate”

-— To argue2: “to engage in a quarrel; dispute: We need to stop arguing and engage in constructive dialogue (tfd, Argue).
+— To argue2: « to engage in a quarrel; to dispute: We must stop arguing and engage in constructive dialogue (tfd, Argue).

 The morphological, syntactic, and semantic differences between these meanings are crucial and clear.